 The defining feature of the NICPP as a consortium is our commitment to comprehensive and coordinated experiences.
 Therefore, interns are admitted to NICPP and not to an individual agency per se.
 Primary training experiences, responsibilities, and supervision are coordinated at individual sites, with oversight by the NICPP Board of Supervisors.
 Interns attend monthly seminars, have access to many other educational events, and are exposed to a wide array of talented supervisors.
 A look at who's currently in the spotlight conveys the range of accomplishments of the NICPP interns and faculty.

-Intern stipends range from $20,000 to $30,000 for a full-time, 12-month training period.
+Intern stipends range from $23,000 to $35,000 for a full-time, 12-month training period.
 Health insurance is available at some agencies.
 Approximately 30 intern positions are available each year in the Consortium.
-In 2013 and 2014, 400 students applied to the Consortium through the Match and the Post Match Vacancy Service, and we currently have 34 interns for the 2014-2015 year.
+In 2014 and 2015, 226 students applied to the Consortium through the Match, and we currently have 33 interns for the 2015-2016 year.
 Applications to NICPP are due November 1.
 Interviews for prospective interns are scheduled for two Fridays in January and are held at a central location in Omaha.
 Open houses, with opportunities to tour facilities and meet staff members, are held at each site the Thursdays before the interview days.

 Students who have completed their internship training with the Consortium have been very successful in obtaining employment in a variety of settings, including hospitals, community mental health centers, universities, and school districts.
 Occasionally, postdoctoral opportunities are available at some of the sites in the Consortium.
 Additional information on past interns' employment placements and postdoctoral placements may be obtained from the Consortium office and from the APPIC website.